jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 return expand("cards reorigin " + pile + " " + toImport);
 ```
 __
-ui cards import - Asks the user to choose a card-pile to import into and to enter a data-string to import, then tries importing that data-string into that card-pile.
+ui cards import - User chooses a card-pile and enters a data-string representation of a card-pile.
+ The data-string is turned into a card-pile and assigned to the card-pile the user chose.

 __